Following along in MyCase is recommended as you read the article.

 Direct Messages:

-• A direct message is a simple conversation that can be among one or more individuals.
+A direct message is a simple conversation between one or more individuals.
 One cannot invite users to a direct message after it has been created.
 This is to maintain privacy among the existing individuals.

-• You may have up to 5 users per conversation (the creator and four others).
+You may have up to 5 users per conversation (including the creator and 4 others).